 Causes and Effects of the Current Nickel Shortage

-While there is plenty of nickel in the Earth’s crust to be mined, the mining and processing industries are struggling to keep up with demand for nickel largely created by the EV ramp-up—and this was true even before metal supply chains were staggered by the pandemic.
+While there is plenty of nickel in the Earth’s crust to be mined, the mining and processing industries are struggling to keep up with the demand for nickel largely created by the EV ramp-up—and this was true even before metal supply chains were staggered by the pandemic.

-Compounding the problem further are the global supply chain disruptions resulting from Russia’s invasion of Ukraine.
 Russia’s Norilsk Nickel is the world’s largest producer of high-grade nickel, and although Russian nickel hasn’t been directly sanctioned, fewer ships are docking in Russian ports, and a growing number of companies are refusing to take on new Russian business.
-Even before Russia invaded Ukraine, nickel prices were climbing.
-Now, they have reached record highs.

 What does this mean for the future of nickel supplies?
 The EV industry will certainly struggle to maintain production goals, but automakers are not the only ones who will be impacted by the nickel shortage.
-A higher nickel price means higher prices for all nickel-containing alloys, so we can expect to see effects of the shortage reach metals like stainless steel as well.

 When Will the Nickel Shortage End?